neuhai/lab_homepage/instruction/README.md

 2. **File Creation**:

    - Initiate a new markdown (`.md`) file.
 Choose a descriptive name for it, for instance, `my-project.md`.
+   - You can copy the `template.md` for an easy start but DO NOT change it.

 3. **Front Matter**: